stonehippo/calcifer-bot/README.md

 # Configuring with HomeKit

-First, power on make the device and wait a minute or so while it connects to your Wifi.
+First, power on the device and wait a minute or so while it connects to your Wifi.

-Next, make sure that your iOS device (iPad or iPhone) is connected to the same 2.4GHz WiFi network as the bot.
+Next, **make sure that your iOS device (iPad or iPhone) is connected to the same 2.4GHz WiFi network as the bot**.
+If you don't do this, you might still see the device, but set up won't complete.
 In my case, I had to switch my phone from the default 5GHz.

 Open the Home app, and click the `+` button at the top of the view, then select **Add Accessory**.
 In the dialog, select `I Don't Have a Code or Cannot Scan`.
 The app will scan for your device, and when it's shown, tap on it.
 You'll be prompted to enter a code; by default it is '021-40-210'.
 You should then be asked how you'd like the device to be presented: I choose Switch.
 You also get to select which room the device appears in.